Etobicoke, ON M9W 3R2

 |$40k - $80k||0|

-GlobalMedic is a big-cap charity with total donations and special events fundraising of $6.5m in F2016.
-Two donors alone gave $6.9 million which is 86% of total revenues.
-GlobalMedic states that 100% of donors’ money goes directly to its programs and does not report any fundraising and administrative expenses in F2014, F2015 or F2016, except for minimal F2016 fundraising costs of $237.
-For every dollar donated, 100 cents goes to the cause.
-This is outside Charity Intelligence's reasonable range.
-The charity's funding reserves of $2.7m can cover 50% of annual program costs, indicating a funding need.
+GlobalMedic is a Large charity, with donations and fundraising revenue of $2.4m in F2017.
+Donations fell by 54% compared to the previous year.
+GlobalMedic states that 100% of donors’ money goes directly to its programs and does not report any fundraising costs, administrative expenses, or salaries paid except for $237 spent on fundraising in F2016.
+For every $1 donated, 100 cents go to the cause.
+This falls outside of Ci’s reasonable range because charities with unusually low overhead costs may be misreporting expenses.
+GlobalMedic has funding reserves of $3.1m which can cover 1.7 years of program costs.

-This charity report is an update that is currently being reviewed by GlobalMedic.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent to GlobalMedic for review.
+Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending May